weizhi-luo/udacity-data-engineer-capstone-project/README.md

 Finally, a watcher task is used and only activate if any of the previous task fails.

-#### ECMWF Forecast Dags
+#### ECMWF Forecast DAGs
-Two dags are created to download ECMWF forecast data:
+Two DAGs are created to download ECMWF forecast data:
 * daily_ecmwf_00_forecast_download
 * daily_ecmwf_12_forecast_download

 daily_ecmwf_00_forecast_download runs with schedule ```0 10 * * *``` and gets forecast data published at hour 00.
 The reason why it is scheduled to run just before 10am is that data published at hour 00 will only be completely available in 8 to 9 hours.
 Similarly, daily_ecmwf_12_forecast_download is with schedule ```0 22 * * *``` for downloading data published at hour 12.

-Take dag daily_ecmwf_00_forecast_download as an example:
+Take DAG daily_ecmwf_00_forecast_download as an example:

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_00_forecast_dag.png"/>